-The Caption State Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user turns captions on or off.
+The Caption State Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user turns captions on or off.

-The Caption State Change notification API is defined as follows:
+The Caption State Change Notification API shall be defined as follows:

 params: A JSON object consisting of a key named msgType with value "captionState" and a key named "captionDisplay" with a Boolean value representing the new state of closed caption display.